MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitassignacxrequestpreprocesscallback.md

 ### -param EvtObjectAcxRequestPreprocess

+DocsTeam - Search for these of PFN refs

 TDB - Not sure on this one - Is it a class making using of a PFN?

 TBD - We were thinking that we didn't need to document most PFNs.